-At Stanford, I spent eight years managing digital strategy across 36 varsity sports.
+At Stanford, I spent nine years managing digital strategy across 36 varsity sports.
 That meant building content systems that could serve a women’s volleyball program with the same rigor as a nationally televised football broadcast.
-It meant 1.3 billion impressions, 1.75 million followers, and a Heisman campaign that became a case study in how one story, told through the right system, can shape a national conversation.
+It meant 1.3 billion impressions, 1.75 million followers, and two nationally recognized Heisman campaigns that became case studies in how one story, told through the right system, can shape a national conversation.

 At Hoag, one of California’s top-ranked health systems, I inherited a noisy social presence and rebuilt it from the foundation.
-The counterintuitive move — cutting content volume by 70% — drove a 169% increase in impressions per post.
+The counterintuitive move, cutting content volume by 70%, drove a 169% increase in impressions per post and a 154% lift in engagement.
 The lesson that runs through everything I do: fewer moves, greater movement.
+Discipline isn’t a constraint on creativity.
+It’s what makes creativity compound.

-Now, as a fractional strategist, I bring that same discipline to any organization navigating complexity — whether that’s a PE-backed SaaS company trying to unify its narrative, a healthcare system balancing clinical authority with community warmth, or an athletics program building a brand that transcends any single season.
+Today I work with organizations navigating complexity: whether that’s a PE-backed SaaS company trying to unify its narrative, a healthcare system balancing clinical authority with community warmth, or an athletics program building a brand that transcends any single season.
 The methodology is the same.
 Find the story.
 Architect it.
 Build the system that compounds.

 Brand architecture and content systems for organizations navigating complexity.